 You needn’t bring anything at all except, ideally, an open mind.
 If you wish to bring your own meditation cushion or bench, please do so.
 Some chairs, cushions, and benches will be available.
 You needn’t wear anything special, though you may wish to choose somewhat loose-fitting pants.

 Is it free?

 All orientations and all regular daily practice sessions are offered free of charge.
-The Hank Sangha does pay substantial rent to maintain our sitting space, so we welcome your donations.
+The Morning Star Sangha does pay rent to maintain our sitting space, so we welcome your donations.

 If you are looking only for relaxation: You may find it more fruitful to explore a technique called Progressive Muscle Relaxation.
 Zen practice may lead to relaxation–but then again, it may not.
 The Zen tradition regards relaxation as a potential side-effect, and not so much as the goal of practice.
 But if you are looking to learn a variety of techniques that might help you relax, a fabulous book you may enjoy is Meditation & Relaxation in Plain English, by Bob Sharples.